ylin0022/Handwritten-ML-algorithms/README.md

 # README
-Hand-written ML algorithms: KNN, GNB, LR
+10-categories classification Machine Learning algorithms: KNN, GNB, LR
 -------------
 #### Programming Language
-Python3.6.5
+Python 3.6.5
 Jupyter Notebook
 Pytorch(only for CNN_main.ipynb)

 #### Instructions
+* The data used is part of fashion-mnist containing a training set of 30000 examples and a test set of 5000 examples.
 * The submission contains all the 5000 labels, following the assignment instruction.
 * KNN is the one with highest accuracy, and the output file is predicted by KNN
 * CNN is for reference with existing libraries(of courese) with Pytorch